richardhyy/ice-vscode/docs/faq.md

 ## Features

 ### Q: What is forking and how do I use it?
 A: Forking allows you to create alternative paths in a conversation.
-Right-click on a message and select "Duplicate" to create a new branch from that point.
+Right-click on a message and select "Fork" to create a new branch from that point.

+### Q: Can models use tools or MCP servers?
+A: Yes.
+Enable tools from the Tools control in the message box.
+ICE includes a built-in `fetch_url` tool, runs your own JavaScript tools, and connects to Model Context Protocol (MCP) servers configured in settings.
+Tool calls ask for approval by default.
+See [Custom Tools](custom-tools.md).

 ### Q: How do message snippets work?
 A: Message snippets are shortcuts for frequently used text.
 Create them by selecting text, right-clicking, and choosing "Create Snippet".
 Use them by typing `/` followed by the snippet name.